kmsholcomb/DW-Homebrew/Follower Moves.md

 - They demand greater compensation, in coin or some other form.
 - No one here fits the bill, but you hear of someone elsewhere who does.
 - They have a need that must be met first (permission, a favor, etc.).
-- You can tell at a glance they are less than ideal (ask the GM how).
+- They are less than ideal (ask the GM how).